• Skip to primary navigation

 Instructions

-• Whisk the egg and milk together, then add to the flour with the vanilla and oil and gently mix in to a batter.
+• Whisk 1 Egg and 350 ml Skimmed milk together, then add to the flour with 1 teaspoon Vanilla extract and 1 teaspoon Vegetable oil and gently mix into a batter.

-• Add some extra sweetness to these pancakes with a sprinkling of raisins in to the batter mix.
+• Add some extra sweetness to these pancakes with a sprinkling of raisins into the batter mix.

 • Try not to over mix the pancake batter, as you risk making it too dense and these pancakes really should be light and fluffy.